siberianfox/tinygwiki/Developer-Notes-Github.md

 This gets pretty deep in the weeds.
 This page is a collection of tings that tripped us up on Github and some documentation for common procedures like branch promotion, etc.

+## Github Cheat Sheet
+A few rules to live by.
+Most git problems I have start from working in some "place" I don't think I'm in.
+These practices help reduce that possibility
+* When you sit down to work always do this:
+ * `git status` to see where you are
+ * `git pull origin CURRENT_BRANCH` to make sure you are synced with the main repo for that branch
+* When you are ready to stop always commit everything - unless you are sure you don't want to
+ * `git status` to see what you've got
+ * `git add` any new files you might have created
+ * `git commit -a -m"XXX.YY Build number and notes`
+ * `git push origin CURRENT_BRANCH'

 ## TinyG Github Notes
 If you are unfamiliar with git it's useful to start here:
 * http://learn.github.com/p/intro.html